vkstrm/hur/README.md

     }
 }
 ```
-Use `--help` for more information.
+Use `help` for more information.

+## Config

+Hur has a configuration file.
+Currently it only support setting redirect mode.

+It can be created by running `hur config create`.

 ## Proxy